Edgenius/PlatoDocSite/content/form-builder/online-pdf-form-builder/p230-clone-form.md

 +++
-title = "Clone the Form"
+title = "CLONE THE FORM"
 weight = 30
-description = "Clone help you create the form for minor PDF updates"
+description = "Easily duplicate your forms with PlatoForms.
+There's no need to spend time rebuilding the same form with a few minor modifications."
 +++

-# CLONE THE FORM

 There's no need to spend time rebuilding the same form with a few minor modifications.
 In a few clicks, you can **duplicate a form** and make the changes you require.